-Many students choose Television and Digital Cinema classes as electives.
 Classes are available on the Sanford/Lake Mary, Oviedo and Heathrow campuses.
-Whether they're taking classes for fun or pursuing a degree, students in the Television and Digital Cinema Program have access to state-of-the-art HD cameras and to AVID, the industry-standard editing software.
+Whether they're taking classes as an elective or pursuing a degree, students in the Television and Digital Cinema Program have access to state-of-the-art HD cameras and to AVID, the industry-standard editing software.

 Seminole State College